kgroveshok/z80-homebrew/DEV-DIARY.md

 Hardware/PCB Design Enhancements:

+* TODO Create new double row header for 4x40 lcd and remap pins.
+Keep existing single row for other lcd type
+* TODO Reroute VIDCLK to E2 on LCD header
+* TODO Add power to keyboard edge pins
 * TODO Add rj45 socket to pcb with wireout for spi to picospinet node
 * TODO Add onboard WiFi via esp32 spi 1. with spi 0 for lan. code 0 can be used to detect if powered on by a switch to save bat.
 * TODO Can i add 32k ram bank switch to cover the rom?
-* TODO Add nmi button with rst vector to address 0x66 - some code stubs in main.asm. add some words to check and restart nmi flag
+* TODO Add nmi button with rst vector to address 0x66 - some code stubs in main.asm. add some words to check and restart nmi flag.
+Code added but not sure what the problem is.
+Just expose the pins and come back to it later.
 * TODO Move Tape support Forth code into firmware
-* TODO Add address decoding for the SN sound chip
+* TODO Add address decoding for the SN sound chip - shift working.
+Maybe add the wr signal to ce to disable read from shift latch
-* TODO Add more address decoding for device a to allow sound and tape plus more
+* TODO Add more address decoding for device a to allow sound and tape plus more.
+Skip A0/A1 and start from A2
 * TODO Cut cf track and wire temp to spare device ce to test
 * TODO Move cf card interface to spare device addr
 * TODO Look at using 64k Serial EEPROMs to double storage.
 128k page size so can keep the current page code, just change the PHY... var